On lack of fulfillment, sleep and snuggles

 Stress is my friend: I refuse to apologise for my self-discovery

-Sweet reader, if you have followed the smattering of posts I’ve written since I started this pathetic endeavour you’ll have noticed I Read more
+Sweet reader, if you have followed the smattering of posts I’ve written since I started this pathetic endeavour you’ll have noticed I tend not to apologise.
+In fact I retreat so far within myself that I delude my mind into thinking my insecurities and flaws perform some positive function in my confused existence.
+They don’t.
+But all… Read more

 Babies || Comic

-As I frantically attempt to maintain some integrity as a student, I feel compelled to share with you the strange Read more
+As I frantically attempt to maintain some integrity as a student, I feel compelled to share with you the strange thoughts I have when asked to do the simplest of things.
+A teeny weeny newborn baby?
+I do not wish to hold it.
+At all.
+No I am not a child-hater or one of those… Read more

 On the Flu: Perspective says all is well

 Happy new month reader!
 It has been a while hasn’t i- No don’t throw things at me!
-Of course I Read more
+Of course I missed you, I thought about you every day.
+It’s just… I didn’t know what to say and then got sick.
+Actually I lie, a week ago I knew exactly what to say.
+You know those… Read more

 Rethinking nostalgia: The world is no longer yours…

 Reader of Infinite Wisdom, I ask you, what is UP with people and their disgusting fetishes with their younger selves?
-Read more
+Not to mention the cringe-worthy attachment they have to the decade in which they grew up?
+It is time for a rant!
+I was casually bumbling my way through my Facebook news feed, and liking… Read more

 Life is beautiful: You pretentious piece of …

 Yes, yes, yes this is late.
 It was Easter; I went to visit The Family.
 Forgive me O Fantabulous One!!
-Read more
+At this rate I’ve pretty much expected having disappointed followers, if any followers at all… whatever a ‘follower’ is… sounds very cult-ish.
+I have realised something.
+I am wholly, completely, totally, entirely, fully, absolutely, downright full of… Read more

 Mother’s Day: Why?
 When?
 What?

 Happy Mother’s Day to all whom it applies!
 When I was quite young Mother was my superwoman.
-She could tell Read more
+She could tell Brother off.
+She could tell Father off.
+She could look at the cat the right way to make it cringe.
+Mother had Power.
+Her power came from love.
+She essentially was (and still is) the… Read more